hutscape/hutscape.github.io/_components/webusb-led.md

   - name: List of compatible arduino hardware
     url: https://github.com/webusb/arduino#compatible-hardware
 prerequisites:
-  - name: Web USB send and receive
+  - name: Web USB detect
-    url: ./webusb-send-receive
+    url: ./webusb-detect
 ---

 Turn on/off LED on-board [compatible arduino hardware](https://github.com/webusb/arduino#compatible-hardware) through a button press in the browser on the laptop which is connected to the hardware.

-Use this firmware with the [mcu firmware](./webusb-send-receive).
+Use this firmware with the [mcu firmware](./webusb-receive).